Is Microsoft Defender Enough to Stay Protected in 2023?

 That’s all you have to do!
 Different types of scans take more or less time according to the number of files it has to scan, as well as the speed of your system.
 After the scan, Microsoft Defender will let you quarantine or remove detected threats from your system.

-- Extra features include a VPN, parental controls, password manager, and more
+- Comes with extra features like a VPN, parental controls, password manager, and more.

-- 24/7 customer support available by live chat or by phone
+- Offers 24/7 customer support available by live chat or by phone.

 Norton is the top antivirus service in 2023 and superior to Microsoft Defender in every way.
 It successfully detects all types of PC-specific malware and comes with various extra features to improve overall Windows security.
 Best of all, Norton has a range of Windows antivirus packages to suit every budget.

 In tests, Norton successfully detected and quarantined 100% of malware threats.
 Norton updates its software constantly, so your PC is always protected from the latest cyber threats.
 Also, Norton features a Safe Web browser extension that scans websites for malware and phishing scams.
 During my tests, Safe Web detected almost 99% of web-based threats, while Microsoft’s own browser, Edge, failed to block most of the test sites I tried to access.